Improving facilities in our district

 There are currently several significant capital works projects underway throughout the Local Health District.

 The redevelopment of Dubbo Hospital is something the community and staff have been eagerly anticipating and we are well on the way to realising our dreams of a new and improved health service.

 Mudgee Hospital Redevelopment

-The Mudgee Hospital Redevelopment is an exciting project that will provide a major upgrade to the hospital’s ageing infrastructure.
-Early planning has commenced and more details on the project can be found by clicking on the below link, with further information to come – watch this space!
+The Mudgee Hospital Redevelopment is an exciting project that will provide a major upgrade to the health service’s ageing infrastructure.
+Early planning has commenced, and initial details on the project can be found by clicking on the below link, with further information to come – watch this space!

 Multipurpose Service (MPS) Program – Revitalising Rural Health